tkhq/docs/docs/documentation/features/email-auth.md

 ## Opting out of email auth

-Similar to email recovery, depending on your threat model, it may be unacceptable to rely on email as an authentication factor.
+Depending on your threat model, it may be unacceptable to rely on email as an authentication factor.
 We envision this to be the case when an organization has a mature set of root users with multiple authenticators, or when a sub-organization "graduates" from one to many redundant passkeys or API keys.
 When you're ready, you can disable email auth with `ACTIVITY_TYPE_REMOVE_ORGANIZATION_FEATURE` (see Remove [Organization Feature](/api#tag/Features/operation/RemoveOrganizationFeature)).
 The feature name to remove is `FEATURE_NAME_EMAIL_AUTH`.

 If you _never_ want to have email auth enabled for sub-organizations, our `CREATE_SUB_ORGANIZATION` activity takes a `disableEmailAuth` boolean in its parameters.
 Set it to `true` and the sub-organization will be created without the organization feature.